nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 1. What repositories are going to be supported?
 1. How long it will take for big repositories like Linux kernel?
-1. Is there something that we can make to do differently to not process big data set?
+1. Is there something that we can do differently to not process such a big data set?
-1. Should we build some fail-safe mechanism to contain computation complexity?
-Usually it is better to degrade the service for asingle user instead of all users.
+1. Should we build some fail-safe mechanism to contain computational complexity?
+Usually it is better to degrade the service for a single user instead of all users.

 ## Query plans and database structure